‘The first law for a secret agent is to get his geography right, his means of access and exit, and assure his communications with the outside world.’

 More pertinently for today’s cinema, Fukunaga is also the first Bond director from the Netflix era of streaming.
 He is often pinned as the director of the first original Netflix-funded feature.
 Beasts of No Nation became one of the initial features that Netflix ventured into funding and showcasing.
 That path – and gamble – of original feature content that was bolstered by the early likes of Beasts of No Nation now sees directors such as Alfonso Cuaron, Martin Scorsese and the Coen Brothers bringing their newest feature work direct to Netflix.
 However, the same will not happen with Bond 25.
 007 is too much of a cinematic beast of many nations for that.

-And already the kidnapped scientist premise of Bond 25 is deliciously ’60s.
+And already the kidnapped scientist premise of No Time to Die is deliciously ’60s.
 With a hint that Rami Malek’s adversary could well be a tech-minded meddler, maybe Fukunaga is really working those Zorin Industries / Silicon Valley tics of his ’80s San Francisco childhood and debut Bond bullet, A View to a Kill.
 Maybe.
 However, as those trailer voices have often remarked over OO7 teasers that ‘the world has changed’, since 2015’s Spectre that is most definitely the cold reality for this Bond bullet.
 Jeffrey Wright’s DC-weary Felix Leiter will no doubt make distant, barbed quips about the state of both his country and Bond’s.
 However, it would be hard to imagine Alec Baldwin playing the Oval Office’s orange incumbent in some SNL nod to how For Your Eyes Only ends.
 But cinema has been responding to the 44th president many times already (Us, BlacKKKlansman, The Last Jedi, The Post).
 Missing scientists and dangerous new technologies may not be strictly about the tumult in the world today.
 But, they are perfect for the tumult in the world of our man James.
-Add scribes Neil Purvis and Robert Wade and their twenty year knowledge of Bond onscreen and a twisted lemon slice of Steven Soderbergh’s frequent writing collaborator Scott Z. Burns (Contagion, The Laundromat) and his penchant for American security and political intrigue and Bond 25 is already in good pen-clutching hands.
+Add scribes Neil Purvis and Robert Wade and their twenty year knowledge of Bond onscreen and a twisted lemon slice of Steven Soderbergh’s frequent writing collaborator Scott Z. Burns (Contagion, The Laundromat) and his penchant for American security and political intrigue and No Time to Die is already in good pen-clutching hands.

 ALBERT R BROCCOLI’s EON PRODUCTIONS LTD.